 This means that residents pay around 52p a day for all our services - including refuse collection and recycling, street cleaning, environmental health, planning, licensing, supporting vulnerable local residents, housing advice and benefits.

-We keep only around 12% of the overall council tax charge.
+We keep only around 12 per cent of the overall council tax charge.
 For a band D property, the charge is £1,587.66, which breaks down as follows:

 - £189.83 for Dacorum Borough Council’s services